Other names for the Goldichon include the mystical-sounding “Golden Bichon” or “Golden Frise.”

 The Bichon Frise is a friendly, gentle soul, as is the Golden Retriever.
 Together, they make a simply delightful dog.

-Don't be fooled by his calm demeanor, though.
-He loves a good adventure, and won't think twice about instigating a chase.
+Don't be fooled by her calm demeanor, though.
+She loves a good adventure, and won't think twice about instigating a chase.

 This is a great dog to have around children.
-Not only does he love children, but he is gentle and friendly enough to make a lovable and fluffy companion.
+Not only does she love them, but she is also gentle and friendly enough to make a lovable and fluffy companion.

 Golden Retriever Characteristics of a Goldichon

-While not much is known about the Bichon Frise Golden Retriever mix due to their rarity, a lot can be gleaned from the temperaments, personalities, and health of their parents.
+While the Bichon Frise Golden Retriever mix remains a bit of a mystery due to her rarity, you can glean a lot from the temperaments, personalities, and health of her parents.

 The Golden Retriever is the quintessential family pet – everyone wants a Golden.
-With a Goldichon (Golden Frise), you get the best of both worlds: the most popular breed in a bite-sized form.
+With a Goldichon (Golden Frise), you get the best of both worlds: the most popular breed in the world, but in bite-sized form.

 While a Golden is not good at living in smaller spaces, a Goldichon is.
 So, if you want a Golden, but you don't have the room, the Goldichon makes a fine substitute.

-However, like his Golden parent, the Golden Frise hates to be left alone for long periods of time.
+However, like her Golden parent, the Golden Frise hates when you leave her alone for long periods of time.
 If you work long hours, you may want to invest in a crate and lots of exciting dog toys.

-Like Goldens, Goldichons are easy to train and have a high energy level.
+Like Goldens, Goldichons are smart, easy to train and have a high energy level.

 Bichon Frise Characteristics of a Goldichon